CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_oop.md

 ### Database

 #### How can you connect your application to a database server?
 What are the possible ways?
+    JDBC (Java DB Connectivity)

+    JPA (Java persistence API)
 #### What do you know about database normalization?
+ Normalization is the process of organizing the data in the database.

+ It is used to minimize the redundancy from a relation or set of relations.

+ It is also used to eliminate the undesirable characteristics like Insertion, Update and Deletion Anomalies.

+ It divides the larger table into the smaller table and links them using relationship.

+ The normal form is used to reduce redundancy from the database table.
+(Normal forms: 1NF, 2NF, 3NF, BCNF, 4NF)